The Intersection of Design and Mental Health

 A study published this month in Urban Science Journal makes the case that traditional architecture is actually good for our mental health.

-According to the study, traditional architectural styles typically comprise multiple fractal patterns— a self-repeating intersection of design—which is like savory chicken soup for the human brain.
+According to the study, traditional architectural styles typically comprise multiple fractal patterns—patterns that are self-repeating—which is like savory chicken soup for the human brain.
 Fluent in multiple fractal interpretations, our brains process patterns in the built environment in much the same way we process patterns in nature: trees, water, mountain, clouds, etc. Because these patterns are familiar, their presence facilitates object recognition and navigation, say the scientists, and they give us an “overall experience of beauty that promotes well-being.”
 Comfort food.

 Conversely, the absence of such patterns significantly increases stress and mental fatigue in the observer.
 Apparently, modern architecture simply does not provide the recommended daily dose of fractals to keep our brains happy.